 - Restrictive minimum order volume requirements

-- Clients can’t use custom packaging elements
+- No custom packaging

 - No international warehouses

-The company is known for supporting enterprise-level clients but requires only 250 orders per month, making it accessible—and scalable—for many small businesses.
-That being said, ShipNetwork’s pricing is custom-quoted, so it’s difficult to tell whether or not it’s a cost-effective option for low-volume sellers.
+ShipNetwork (formerly, Rakuten Super Logistics) is known for supporting enterprise-level clients but requires only 250 orders per month, making it accessible—and scalable—for many small businesses.

+However, ShipNetwork’s pricing is custom-quoted, so it’s difficult to tell whether or not it’s a cost-effective option for low-volume sellers.
 This lack of pricing transparency cost ShipNetwork several points in our evaluation.
 It was also docked for its packaging restrictions, popularity, integrations, and customer service hours.
-The service performed well in the functionality category, ultimately earning a score of 3.47 out of 5.

 ShipNetwork does not disclose its pricing online—all onboarding, receiving, storage, pick and pack, and account management costs are custom-quoted.